Waipahu, Hawaii: Education

 The Hawaii Department of Education operates public schools.

 Elementary schools in the CDP include August Ahrens, Honowai, and Waipahu.
-Additionally two other elementary schools are outside of the Waipahu CDP but use Waipahu postal addresses: Kale'iopu'u Elementary School is in Royal Kunia CDP (formerly in Village Park CDP), and Waikele Elementary School is in Waikele CDP.
+Two other elementary schools are outside the Waipahu CDP but use Waipahu postal addresses: Kale'iopu'u Elementary School is in Royal Kunia CDP (formerly in Village Park CDP), and Waikele Elementary School is in Waikele CDP.

 Waipahu Intermediate School and Waipahu High School are in the CDP.

-Waipahu contains two (high) school districts, with some students attending Waipahu High School while others attend Pearl City High School.
+Waipahu contains two school districts, with some students attending Waipahu High School and others attending Pearl City High School.

 Lanakila Baptist School maintains its administrative office and elementary school building in Waipahu.

 Hawaii's Plantation Village

-The Hawaii Plantation Village currently serves as an outdoor museum that showcases the lifestyles and experiences of Hawaii's plantation workers.
-The museum opened its doors on September 20, 1992, displaying original structures and replica homes of the multiethnic groups who came to Hawaii between the mid-1800s and the 1940s to work as plantation laborers.
-Guided tours are conducted at the start of each hour, Monday through Saturday from 10:00 a.m. - 2:00 pm.
+The Hawaii Plantation Village serves as an outdoor museum that showcases the lifestyles and experiences of Hawaii's plantation workers.
+The museum opened on September 20, 1992, displaying original structures and replica homes of the multiethnic groups who came to Hawaii between the mid-1800s and the 1940s to work as plantation laborers.
+Guided tours are conducted at the start of each hour, Monday through Saturday from 10 a.m. to 2 p.m.